-Within 24 hours of remarking to another priest that he would be interested in serving Little pastor in January 1998.
+Within 24 hours of remarking to another priest that he would be interested in serving Little Flower, Father Vincent P. Lampert became the parish's eighth pastor in January 1998.
 His priest friend had put in a call to the archdiocese to tell their superiors of Father Vince's interest.